 My philosophical interests are extremely varied and are unified by method as much as topic.
 If one thinks labels are useful, it makes sense to call me a hermeneutic philosopher.
 This does not mean, as some people suppose, that I am a relativist or an idealist.
 It means, rather, that I am interested in the “surplus of meaning” evident in all meaningful human experience and understanding, as well as the role played by interpretation, perspective, finitude, fallibility, and similar constraints in that experience and understanding.

 It would also be accurate to say that my research and teaching tends to engage environmental philosophy, broadly construed.
-I say “broadly construed” because my interests include topics and themes that fall under what non-specialists often think of as environmental philosophy—the ethics of climate change, the ethical status of non-human animals, environmental justice and racism, the value of wilderness, and similar topics—but also include active work on other topics that are “environmental” in a somewhat looser sense, including embodiment, implacement, and the meaningfulness of our shared world.
+I say “broadly construed” because my interests include topics and themes that fall under what non-specialists often think of as environmental philosophy—the ethics of climate change, the ethical status of non-human animals, environmental justice and racism, the value of wilderness, and similar topics—but also include other topics that are “environmental” in a somewhat looser sense, including embodiment, implacement, and the meaningfulness of our shared world.

 From this hermeneutic perspective, my approach is consciously interdisciplinary.
 I am in regular dialogue with other forms of philosophy in what is loosely described as the “continental” tradition; however, I also work with thinkers trained in the analytic tradition (e.g., in my work on environmental philosophy and on virtue ethics), pragmatists (e.g., in some of my work in philosophy of religion), and scholars from other disciplines (e.g., ecology in my environmental work, psychology in some of my work on virtue and in my current work on joy, and poetry and literature in almost all of my work).
 I am or have been involved in a number of interdisciplinary research or teaching initiatives with biologists, ecologists, economists, theologians, and more.